Boeufin/ICS3U-Final/README.md

 # ICS3U-Final
-This is wheer the final code will be stored for review.
+This is where the final code will be stored for review.

+#What the project does

+#How the project Works

+#How to compile the project (gulp serve)

+#How to test the project

+#Contributors